List of alien races in DC Comics: Varidians

 The entire Varidian race was taken over by Starro.
 Astrild Storm-Daughter, goddess of her people, voluntarily submitted to Starro.

 Varvans

 The Varvans are a horned race of red-skinned humanoids from the planet Varva.
-They are represented by the deceased Green Lantern Ke'haan, and possibly Turytt.
+They are represented by the deceased Green Lantern Ke'Haan.

 Venusian Mind Worms

 The Venusian Mind Worms are worms that did not originate in the Sol System, but were exiled to a prison capsule suspended in the upper atmosphere of Venus.
-When exposed to the rare element suspendium, Mind Worms will mutate into evolved forms known as Hyperflies.
+When exposed to the rare element suspendium, Mind Worms mutate into evolved forms known as Hyperflies.
 A Hyperfly is capable of feeding on the potentiality of the Multiverse.
-Mister Mind is the only Venusian Mind Worm.
+Mister Mind is a Venusian Mind Worm.

 Vimanians

 The Vimanians are a humanoid alien race with three eyes and white hair who intended to stripmine the Earth.
 They brought along a workforce stored as energy matrices in special crystals; scientist Zachary Leight activated these crystals and they reconstituted as a group of heroes calling themselves the Xenobrood.
 The Vimanians were also responsible for creating the human metagene.